berkturetken/line-handler/README.md

 ## How It Works
 The app uses a regular expression to identify line breaks within paragraphs and replaces them with spaces, while preserving actual paragraph breaks (double line breaks).

+## Deployment

+This project is automatically deployed to GitHub Pages via GitHub Actions:
+- **Production deployments** trigger automatically on every push to the `main` branch
+- **Manual deployments** can be triggered via the Actions tab in GitHub

+### Deployment Setup
+1. Push changes to the `main` branch
+2. GitHub Actions workflow automatically builds and deploys to GitHub Pages
+3. Site is live at https://berkturetken.github.io/line-handler/

+### First-time Setup
+If setting up GitHub Pages for the first time:
+1. Go to repository **Settings** → **Pages**
+2. Under "Build and deployment", set **Source** to "GitHub Actions"
+3. Save and push to `main` to trigger deployment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).